Domestic Violence Progression

 Using Coercion and Threats

-Your partner may threaten to increase the use of violence towards you or your children if you do not obey him at all costs.
-He may threaten suicide or threaten to harm other members of your family or your friends if you attempt to leave.
+Your partner may threaten to increase the use of violence towards you or your children if you do not obey them at all costs.
+They may threaten suicide or threaten to harm other members of your family or your friends if you attempt to leave.
 If you are in a same-sex relationship, your partner may threaten to “out” you by revealing your relationship to those whom you might not want to know.
 Coercion can also include forcing you to commit illegal activities and subsequently threatening to report you to child protective services or law enforcement.
 These behaviors are designed to keep you afraid and to keep you from ending the relationship.

 Using Male Privilege